christen-reinhart/ops-reading-notes/ops-401/401Reading/401Reading37.md

 4) What situations are they best suited for?

-1) Traditional Spider:
+a) Traditional Spider:

 - Well-structured web applications with primarily static content: The Traditional Spider is ideal for systematically crawling through such applications, following links, and discovering all accessible pages and functionality.

-2) Ajax Spider:
+b) Ajax Spider:

 - Web applications with heavy use of JavaScript and AJAX: The Ajax Spider is specifically designed to handle dynamic web applications where content is loaded asynchronously using JavaScript.